 Gardeners who love the look of the exotic Himalayan blue poppy, but are unsuccessful in growing it, should try the much more forgiving anemone flower.
-The flowers of this spring bulb are a hot trend in wedding bouquets, and also make the garden come alive in vibrant red, white, pink, yellow, and purple shades.
+The flowers of these spring or fall blooming bulbs are a hot trend in wedding bouquets, and also make the garden come alive in vibrant red, white, pink, yellow, and purple shades.

 Get to Know Anemones

 Anemone flowers have a simple, daisy-like shape and lobed foliage.
 Some anemone varieties feature double flowers, similar to a frilly, oversized mum.
 Hardiness varies according to anemone species, which can be confusing to gardeners.
 Anemone blanda adapts well outdoors, and is hardy in zones 5-9.
 Anemone coronaria, the poppy-like bloom with black centers so popular in floral arrangements, is only reliably hardy in zones 8-10.